 Should You Use a Registry Services Provider (RSP)?

 After eighteen years of observation and study, one thing I know for sure about the domain name industry is that trust is more important than price as a factor for buying (or investing) in a domain name.
 Registrars and registrants are looking for a foundation to build their businesses on.
 A domain name is that foundation.
 They need to know that you can be trusted and each of the five pillars matter.
 If they lose confidence in you, they will choose a different foundation and there is no shortage of choice today.
 An RSP can help you fast-track each of these initiatives so you can get them in place much more quickly and, since time is always of the essence, it may be the best way to get it done.
+An RSP can also give you near instant access to a world-wide channel of registrars.

 As a final note, these pillars are a summary.
 I recognize that there are many other factors involved in the success of a registry.
 My goal was to put together some of the main points and to emphasize the importance of that one, often overlooked factor, trust.